Repentance Tower: Construction

 As stated it was built by John Maxwell, 4th Lord Herries, who had built Hoddom Castle on lower ground nearby and unwisely used stone from the Trailtrow Chapel that once stood on this site in the construction of his castle, with the result that Alexander Gordon, Archbishop of Glasgow may have required that a watch tower be built as recompense.
 It is surrounded by gravestones associated with the former chapel.

 Its dimensions are similar to that of the average fortalice or tower and it is nearly square in section.
 Three storeys high it is surmounted by a later chimney-like stone beacon for a watch-fire where the bell would originally have been.
 A parapet and walk are at the top and the Hip roof was covered with stone slabs without any gables.
-Gun loops, shot holes and small windows are present with the entrance at the first floor level, now provided with a set of stone steps although originally a retractable wooded ladder would have been used.
+Gun loops, shot holes and small windows are present with the entrance at the first floor level, now provided with a set of stone steps although originally a retractable wooden ladder would have been used.
 Several cannon-like water spouts are present for drainage.

 A bird and a scroll flank the word 'REPENTANCE' carved in Gothic script above the double entrance door.
 The stone does not extend the width of the door suggesting that it has been re-used from the old chapel.
 The basement and top storeys are vaulted and a wooden ladder originally gave access to the other floors, the basement being entered from the first floor.
 A small fireplace existed on the upper storey.
 Some repairs and alterations have been made over the years, especially to the parapet in the 18th century.

 The tower was besieged and damaged by the English in 1570 and repaired by 1579.
 In 1579 Lord Herries wrote to James VI saying "..the wache toure upoun Trailtrow callit Repentance mon be mendit of the litill diffacing the Englische army maid of it."

 Trailtrow Hill is conical and is some 350 feet high giving views of the Solway and the hills of Cumberland.

 The tower and chapel on Trailtrow Hill were accessed via a lane that ran from near Hoddom Mains and continued through to Trailtrow Farm.